An openrc file is a small bash script that sets environment variables so that OpenStack command line tools know how to communicate with DreamCompute.

 You can find your openrc file in the DreamCompute Dashboard.

-- Navigate to (Compute > Access & Security).
+- Navigate to the Compute > API Access section.

 - To the right, click the Download OpenStack RC File button.